 NVRAM stands for Non-Volatile Random Access Memory, and PRAM stands for Parameter Random Access Memory.
 These store information about the computer’s current state (think time zone settings, speaker volume settings, display settings) and the operating system.

-Resetting NVRAM and PRAM can help to resolve minor software bugs that are preventing your audio from working properly.
+Resetting NVRAM and PRAM can help resolve minor software bugs that are preventing your audio from working properly.

 Note: Apple Silicon Macs reset the NVRAM and PRAM with a hard restart of the computer (i.e., a shutdown and start with the start button).
 So, we’ll just focus on Intel Macs for this one.